 Based on these motorcycles and their popularity and versatility, the current Adventure Bikes have been developed with large two-cylinder engines.

-In the case a Dual sport motorcycle is being used more seriously for off-road, it is necessary to replace the tires as well as to provide protection for the engine.
+In case a Dual sport motorcycle will be used more seriously for off-road, it is necessary to replace the tires as well as to provide protection for the engine.

 Despite these changes, for dual-sport machines, the most serious problem remains the weight.
 In the “forest” every kilogram in excess is equal to 10 kg. outside.

-Falling down with such a bike “hurts more” because there are more elements to break.
+An accident with such a bike “hurts more” because there are more elements to break.
 And if you are going off the road, get ready to fall frequently.
-Raising 400 pounds in the mud, too, is not an easy task …
+Raising 400 pounds in the mud, too, is not an easy task.

-After the Dual sport motorcycles, it is time to have a look on the “more focused” machined – Enduro bikes.
+After the Dual sport motorcycles, it is time to have a look at the “more focused” machines – Enduro bikes.

 Enduro motorcycles are not particularly good for asphalt journeys.
-They are lightweight and powerful with a horsepower – weight ratio almost like 600 cc track motorcycle – 50+ horsepowers per 220 pounds.
+They are lightweight and powerful with a horsepower – weight ratio almost like a 600cc track motorcycle – 50+ horsepowers per 220 pounds.

-Races with Enduro motorcycles are designed to test the endurance of the driver on a heavy off-road terrain.
+Races with Enduro motorcycles are designed to test the endurance of the rider on a heavy off-road terrain.

 The ride is a physical and mental exercise.
 The rider must overcome fallen trunks, stones, water obstacles, steep slopes, downhill, jumps, and more.